geerteltink/geert.elt.ink/content/blog/2019-11-09-project-documentation.md

 ## Resources

 At the time of writing the theme and main website code can be viewed at the [website](https://github.com/xtreamwayz/website) repository and the imported project modules are in the [xtreamwayz](https://github.com/xtreamwayz) namespace.
-The generated documentation is available at https://xtreamwayz.netlify.com/.
+The generated documentation is available [online](https://xtreamwayz.netlify.com/).